Focused on Researchers and an Annual Grant

 The Clinton's Formal china (yellow on white)

 The privately run, Grover Presidential Scholar's Library is housed inside of The Inn of the Patriots and is operated as an adjunct facility of the Presidential Service Center.
 The public portion of the library is part of the Little Library World System facility certified number #27245 and located via the front of the premises, open from 6 am to 10 pm, seven days per week.
+A new 24-hour library and food bank opened in 2019.

 A single annual research grant is awarded for any form of book, television or film work closely associated with colonial studies, Presidential research or the first family.
-High priority and award are offered to Presidential service related work.
+High priority and award are offered to Presidential service-related work.
 But any idea is welcomed.

 The Presidential Service Center (PSC) Foundation Grant Guidelines

 The PSC Foundation will consider grant requests from for-profit and nonprofit businesses and organizations.
 In some cases, such may be recognized by the Internal Revenue Service as tax-exempt public charities under sections 501(c)(3) and 509(a)(1), (2), (3) of the Internal Revenue Code, located in the United States and Puerto Rico.
-Also, the Foundation will consider requests for funding from governmental organizations located in the United States where the purpose of the grant is to support a charitable, educational, scientific or literary use.
+Also, the Foundation will consider requests for funding from governmental organizations located in the United States where the purpose of the grant is to support charitable, educational, scientific or literary use.
 Thus, eligible grantees may include public elementary and secondary schools, as well as public colleges and universities, public libraries and public hospitals.
 Successful requests will fall within both the current eligibility guidelines and funding priority areas established by the Foundation.
 The Foundation has established grantmaking partnerships with qualified intermediary partners to manage donations to organizations chartered on other continents.

 Organizations may only submit one request a year for funding.